algobulls/pyalgotrading/docs/python_build/strategy_guides/common_options_strategy.md

 ## 5. Child instruments calculation

 1. ### **get_ltp**
-    Fetch the ltp of the base instrument (instrument in the YAML)
+    Fetch the ltp of the base instrument (instrument set while executing strategy)
     ```
     ltp = self.broker.get_ltp(self.underlying_instrument)
     ```

 2. ### **options_instruments_set_up_local**
    Get the ATM ITM and OTM lists of the child instrument based on the LTP
     ```
     self.options_instruments_set_up_local(self.underlying_instrument, tradingsymbol_suffix, ltp)
     ```

 3. ### **get_child_instrument_details**
    Select a child instrument from the lists of ATM, ITM, and OTM based on the strike direction and no of strikes given for the child instrument
     ```
     child_instrument = self.get_child_instrument_details(self.underlying_instrument, tradingsymbol_suffix, strike_direction, no_of_strikes)
     ```